PDhruv09/Urbanization_PowerOutage/README.md

 By grouping and aggregating the data, I was able to gain insights into how power outages are distributed across different states and urbanization levels.
 The analysis revealed that states with higher urban population percentages tend to experience a greater number of outages.
 However, the average outage duration does not show a clear pattern across urbanization bins, indicating that other factors might be influencing the duration of power outages.

 These findings provide a deeper understanding of the relationship between urbanization and power outage characteristics, which can help in identifying areas that need more attention for improving grid reliability and resilience. -->

+## Assessment of Missingness
+### NMAR Analysis

+In my dataset, one of the columns that is likely NMAR (Not Missing At Random) is OUTAGE.DURATION.
+The missingness in this column might be due to the data collection process where some outages were not fully recorded in terms of duration.
+This missing data could be because certain companies or states did not report the duration of outages accurately.

+To further investigate if OUTAGE.DURATION is MAR (Missing At Random), additional data could be collected about the reporting entities for each outage.
+By analyzing the dependency of missingness on the specific reporting entity, we could determine if the missingness is related to these entities.

+**Missingness Dependency**
+To test the dependency of missingness in OUTAGE.DURATION, I performed permutation tests against two columns: POPPCT_URBAN (urban population percentage) and RES.CUSTOMERS (number of residential customers).
+The hypothesis testing framework for these tests is as follows:

+Urban Population Percentage
+Null Hypothesis: The mean missingness of OUTAGE.DURATION is the same across different values of POPPCT_URBAN.

+Alternate Hypothesis: The mean missingness of OUTAGE.DURATION is different across different values of POPPCT_URBAN.

+<iframe src="assets/plot5_1.html" width="800" height="600" frameborder="0"></iframe>

+In the permutation test, I found an observed statistic of mean missingness, which was compared against the distribution of mean missingness obtained through permutations.
+The resulting histogram shows the distribution of the mean missingness, with a red line indicating the observed statistic.
+The calculated p-value indicates whether the observed mean missingness is significantly different from the permuted values.

+Residential Customers
+Null Hypothesis: The mean missingness of OUTAGE.DURATION is the same across different values of RES.CUSTOMERS.

+Alternate Hypothesis: The mean missingness of OUTAGE.DURATION is different across different values of RES.CUSTOMERS.

+<iframe src="assets/plot5_2.html" width="800" height="600" frameborder="0"></iframe>

+Similarly, I performed the permutation test for RES.CUSTOMERS and plotted the distribution of the mean missingness with a red line indicating the observed statistic.
+The p-value from this test helps in understanding if the missingness of OUTAGE.DURATION is dependent on the number of residential customers.

+From these tests, I can conclude the nature of the missingness of OUTAGE.DURATION and its dependency on other columns in the dataset.